lostintangent/gistpad/README.md

 ### Sorting and Grouping

-By default, the `Gists` tree sorts gist by their update time, which allows you to focus on your most recently used gists.
+By default, the `Gists` tree sorts gists by their update time, which allows you to focus on your most recently used gists.
 If you'd like to sort your gists alphabetically, click the Sort toggle button on the `Gists` tree's toolbar.

 <img width="200px" src="https://user-images.githubusercontent.com/116461/75098896-65276480-5570-11ea-9880-a76347a15f73.png" />